Skip to main content

 The foundational element of HPG axis function is the pulsatile secretion of Gonadotropin-Releasing Hormone (GnRH) from the hypothalamus.
 GnRH neurons fire in coordinated bursts, releasing packets of the hormone into the hypophyseal portal system approximately every 60 to 120 minutes.
 This rhythmic signaling is essential for maintaining the sensitivity of GnRH receptors on the pituitary gonadotroph cells.
 Continuous, non-pulsatile exposure to GnRH, or its powerful suppression by downstream hormones, leads to receptor downregulation and desensitization of the pituitary.

 Exogenous testosterone formulations, regardless of the delivery system, introduce a non-pulsatile, tonic level of androgens into the circulation.
-This tonic signal provides continuous to the hypothalamus, disrupting the intricate neural oscillators that govern GnRH pulse generation.
+This tonic signal provides continuous negative feedback to the hypothalamus, disrupting the intricate neural oscillators that govern GnRH pulse generation.
 The sustained presence of high testosterone (and its metabolite, estradiol) suppresses the frequency and amplitude of GnRH pulses.

 This dampening of the primary signal from the hypothalamus is the initial and most critical step in HPG axis suppression.
-Long-acting esters like or subcutaneous pellets are particularly effective at this, as they establish a high, stable baseline of testosterone that provides an unrelenting inhibitory signal to the GnRH pulse generator.
+Long-acting esters like testosterone cypionate or subcutaneous pellets are particularly effective at this, as they establish a high, stable baseline of testosterone that provides an unrelenting inhibitory signal to the GnRH pulse generator.

 Differential Effects on LH and FSH Secretion

 The suppression of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH) is not always symmetrical.
 Testosterone itself, along with its more potent metabolite dihydrotestosterone (DHT), primarily inhibits the secretion of LH.
 Estradiol, produced via the aromatization of testosterone in peripheral tissues and the brain, is a powerful inhibitor of both LH and FSH, with a particularly strong effect on LH pulse amplitude.
-The hormone inhibin B, produced by the Sertoli cells in the testes, is the primary negative feedback signal for FSH secretion.

-When exogenous testosterone is administered, in the testes declines.
+When exogenous testosterone is administered, endogenous testosterone production in the testes declines.
 This leads to a reduction in intratesticular testosterone, which is critical for spermatogenesis and Sertoli cell function.
 As Sertoli cell function wanes, production of inhibin B decreases.

 This reduction in inhibin B can sometimes lead to a situation where FSH is less suppressed than LH, although in most therapeutic replacement scenarios with supraphysiological testosterone doses, both gonadotropins become profoundly suppressed.
 The specific formulation can influence this balance.
 For instance, a formulation that leads to high estradiol conversion may result in more profound suppression of both gonadotropins compared to one that results in lower aromatization.

 The tonic, non-pulsatile signal from exogenous testosterone formulations disrupts the native rhythmic firing of hypothalamic GnRH neurons, leading to a cascade of pituitary desensitization and gonadal quiescence.